Skip to main contentAccessibility feedback

 Luther, who still believed in purgatory at that point, argued that the “power which the pope has in general over purgatory corresponds to the power which any bishop or curate has in a particular way in his own diocese and parish” (Thesis 25).
 Luther’s views here are idiosyncratic, and neither Protestants (who quickly gave up on indulgences and purgatory) nor Catholics have attempted seriously to defend them.

-More significant was Luther’s critique not of indulgences as such but of the sale of indulgences.
+More significant was Luther’s critique not of indulgences as such, but of the sale of indulgences.
 He rejected the teachings of indulgence preachers (Johann Tetzel and others) who “say that as soon as the money clinks into the money chest, the soul flies out of purgatory,” countering that “it is certain that when money clinks in the money chest, greed and avarice can be increased; but when the church intercedes, the result is in the hands of God alone” (Theses 27-28).

 Luther was largely correct on this point.
-After all, while indulgences don’t bring about our atonement (as Luther well knew), they are a spiritual good.
+After all, although indulgences don’t bring about our atonement (as Luther well knew), they are a spiritual good.
 And the sale of spiritual goods is anathema to Christianity, the sin of simony, named after the unhappy Simon Magus:

 Now when Simon saw that the Spirit was given through the laying on of the apostles’ hands, he offered them money, saying, “Give me also this power, that any one on whom I lay my hands may receive the Holy Spirit.”
 But Peter said to him, “Your silver perish with you, because you thought you could obtain the gift of God with money!”
 (Acts 8:18-20).